 With more than 400 ready-mix concrete trucks on the street at any given time, St. Marys Canada Building Materials (CBM) relies heavily on real-time data transmitted from those vehicles to its fleet management software to meet customers' construction schedules.
-The company uses Automate business process automation platform to help maintain the data flow by monitoring the Windows Event Log for error conditions.
+The company uses Automate, the robotic process automation (RPA) solution from HelpSystems, to help maintain the data flow by monitoring the Windows Event Log for error conditions.
 When errors are found, designated personnel are alerted by email.
 This strategy has shortened outages, saved headaches for dispatchers and plant managers, and helped the company fulfill its main mission: ensuring that concrete arrives at customer jobsites when construction workers are ready to pour.

 St. Marys CBM, a division of St. Marys Cement Inc., serves the Ontario market from 40 plants distributed over a 475-mile radius.
 On-time delivery is essential to ensure that the concrete maintains the proper consistency as well as to avoid causing construction delays.